 These days, telemarketers face even more legal restrictions but you shouldn’t be discouraged.
 A modern version of telemarketing doesn’t seek to interrupt people’s day anyway.

 Staying within the designated limits will increase your chances to open a genuine conversation with the right people.
-What are those limits?
+What are those cold calling laws and limits?
 Keep reading!

 Telemarketing regulations 101: Things you should know

-There is no single framework for all countries of the world.
 This means that you’ll have to research each region before starting a campaign.
-Whereas the legislation of each country has its own peculiarities, they all address pretty much the same areas.
+Whereas the telemarketing legislation of each country has its own peculiarities, they all address pretty much the same areas.

-The corresponding legislation exists in USA, Canada, Great Britain, the European Union, Australia, India, Pakistan, Israel, etc. Most countries require that telemarketers:
+The corresponding call center laws exist in USA, Canada, Great Britain, the European Union, Australia, India, Pakistan, Israel, etc. Most countries require that telemarketers:

-- comply with the legislation and register as a telemarketing company;
+- comply with the cold calling legislation and register as a telemarketing company;

 - consult the national Do Not Call lists no sooner than 31 days before the start of a campaign.
 They might be called differently but they do exist in most countries;